RedPitaya/RedPitaya/doc/visual/README.md

 ## Example 2 - Buzzer

-This example introduces the extension shield, the Grove Buzzer, *Dashboard* block *Switch* and variables.
+This example introduces the extension module, the Grove Buzzer, *Dashboard* block *Switch* and variables.
 We will be able to use an on screen switch is used to turn a buzzer `ON` and `OFF`.

 ### Wiring